tobyornottobe/maraoz.github.io/_drafts/open-endedness.md

 - ability to cooperate at a large scale
 - multicellular structure / compositionality ?
 - ability to use tools
-- ability to build (eg: architecture)
+- ability to build and shape the world (eg: architecture)

+## Final thoughts and future work

 ### Additional Resources and Learning
 - [Ken Stanley's "Why Greatness Cannot Be Planned: The Myth of the Objective" non-technical talk](https://www.youtube.com/watch?v=dXQPL9GooyI).